CARV-ICS-FORTH/XHC-OpenMPI/README.md

 The experiments are split up in two groups: (1) [effect](effect), (2) [remedies](remedies).
 They can be performed easily via the included scripts;
 detailed information is found in the README file inside each respective directory.
-It's recommended to go through the scripts themselves, to observe how they work, what actions they perform, and what configuration adjustments might be necessary.
+It's recommended to go through the scripts themselves, and verify that their default configuration options are suitable.
+If the paths recommended in the building instructions above are followed, likely no adjustments will be necessary.
 Both groups' experiments are expected to complete in a matter of few hours.

 Example sequence: